Mix up your meat routine with these easy and delicious pork chops.

 - Remove the pork chops from the brine and pat dry.

-- Drizzle each pork chop with vegetable oil and paprika.
+- Drizzle each pork chop with vegetable oil, paprika, and granulated garlic.

 - While the grill preheats, make the sauce.
 In a small sauce pan or pot, combine the ½ cup of bourbon and ½ cup of brown sugar.
 Turn the burner on to medium-high heat and bring the mixture to a boil.
 Cook for 2-3 minutes.

-- Lower the heat to medium-low and maintain a low bubble.
+- Lower the heat to medium and maintain a low bubble.
 Add the soy sauce, granulated garlic, and black pepper.

-- Once the grill has preheated to 425F, add the pork chops and close the lid.
-Flip the pork chops at 15 minutes.
+- Once the grill has preheated to 375F, add the pork chops and close the lid.
+Flip the pork chops at 12 minutes.
 Cook for a total of 25-30 minutes or until the pork chops reach an internal temperature of 140F.

 - After flipping the pork chops, spoon or brush the bourbon glaze on all sides.
 Do this 2-3 times while the pork chops cook for a well coated pork chop.